i-am-phi/geometor/pages/03.projects/01.explorer/02.deep-field/article.md

         - featured
 ---

-Like the Hubble Deep Field Experiment which searched fro galaxies in an empty spot in space, we are are planning to turn Geomtor Explorer to a blank canvas to see howm any unique instances of golden ratios we can find.
+Like the Hubble Deep Field Experiment which searched for galaxies in an empty spot in space, we are are planning to turn Geometor Explorer to a blank canvas to see how many unique instances of golden ratios we can find.

 ===